Toyota Motor Kyushu: Early years

 In July 1990, Toyota signed a land agreement with Fukuoka prefecture towns Miyata and Wakamiya.
 On 1 February 1991, Toyota set up two groups to support the new Kyushu company: Kyushu Business Preparation Office, which selected production models for the plant and the Kyushu Support Group at the Motomachi plant.
 The manufacturing company, Toyota Motor Kyushu, was officially established on 8 February 1991 and a plant with a capacity to produce up to 200,000 vehicles per year, called the Miyata plant, was completed in December 1992.
 The plant was used to test a (new for Toyota) semi-automatised production system with its single assembly line divided into smaller autonomous sections and increased responsibility and input from workers.
 The Toyota Motor Kyushu system was later implemented in remodelled and brand-new Toyota plants, including the Motomachi No.2 plant (1994), Tahara No.1 plant (1995), Motomachi No.1 plant (1996) in Japan; Kentucky No.2 plant (1994) in the United States.

 The company's first assembly was the production volume of the seventh-generation Mark II which formerly belonged to the Motomachi plant, sharing its production with Kanto Auto Works.
 In 1994, it also added the fifth-generation Chaser from Kanto Auto Works, which replaced it with a Crown taxi.
-In 1996, Toyota Motor Kyushu entered into production the eight-generation Mark II.
+In 1996, Toyota Motor Kyushu entered into production the eighth-generation Mark II.

 When the Miyata plant started operations, the bubble had ended and the Japanese economy entered into a recession, which lowered the sales of the company's products.
 There also was a shift in demand, especially in overseas markets, which increasingly preferred sport utility vehicles (SUVs) and SUV-like vehicles over traditional cars.
 Toyota Motor Kyushu adapted its structure, making production systems more flexible and forming workers into a more multi-skilled approach.
 In 1997, as a result of these changes, the company could incorporate more varied products besides high-end rear wheel drive cars, ranging from the high-end front wheel drive saloon (third-generation Windom/Lexus ES) to the front wheel drive SUV-like (first-generation Harrier/Lexus RX).
 The first Lexus-badged products assembled in that year would also have a significant impact on the company, as that marque would increasingly be its main focus.

 Toyota Motor Kyushu increased its importance within Toyota in the next few years, joining the Toyota Production System development group and, in 1998, designing a special version of the Harrier in partnership with Zagato.

 In 2000, Toyota Motor Kyushu started producing the first-generation SUV-like front wheel/all wheel drive Highlander/Kluger.
 That same year, the company stopped assembling the Mark II, transferring its production to Kanto Auto Works.
 In 2001, it discontinued the Chaser, focusing from then on on front/all wheel drive vehicles.
 In 2002, it introduced the fourth-generation Windom/Lexus ES.
 In 2003, it began producing the second generation Harrier/RX.